MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-control-virtual-network-bandwidth-with-qos.md

 1. Go to **VMs and Services**, right-click the selected VM and open its **Properties**.
 2. Go to the **Hardware Configuration** page and select the virtual network adapter.
-3. Select the desired port classification from the **lassification** drop-down list.
+3. Select the desired port classification from the **Classification** drop-down list.
 ![Network adapter hardware configuration](../media/network-adapter-hardware-configuration.png)